ThePeoplesChamp/Support-Ticket-React/README.md

 # Support-Ticket-React

-An app to launch tech tickets for malfunction equipment.
+An app to launch tech tickets for malfunctioning equipment.

 ## Built Using
 MongoDB, Express, React, Node.js